TauGI0/gn-data-cafe_product_performance_analysis/README.md

 The goal of this project is to analyze Café X’s sales data to identify:

 - The top-performing menu item in terms of quantity sold and revenue
-- Best-selling and top revenue–generating menu items
+- Leading and Trailing menu items in terms of sales quantity and revenue generated
-- Customer purchase patterns
 - Sales trends over time
+- Customer daily volume

 **Deliverables**

-- Café Menu Performance Dashboard
+- Café Product Performance Dashboard
 - Insights that support better business decision-making

 ---